-Digital wallets are the main payment choice for people in e-commerce, and in the last year, represented 50% of global spending (> US$ 3,1 trillion) and 30% of global spending at points of sale (> US$ 10,8 trillion.
-Still as the fastest growing payment method in the world, by 2027 digital wallets are expected to represent over 25 trillion dollars in globally transacted value (49%) in e-commerce and at points of sale.
-The information comes from the new study conducted by Worldpay, LLC ®, global leader in payment solutions, "The Global Payments Report 2024"
+Digital wallets are the primary payment choice for people in e-commerce, and in the past year, they accounted for 50% of global spending (> US$ 3.1 trillion) and 30% of global point-of-sale spending (> US$ 10.8 trillion).
+Still the fastest-growing payment method worldwide, by 2027 digital wallets are expected to account for more than $25 trillion in global transaction value (49%) in e-commerce and point-of-sale.
+The information is from the new study conducted by Worldpay, LLC®, a global leader in payment solutions, the "The Global Payments Report 2024".

-The report is in its 9th edition and provides a mapping of 40 markets that represent 88% of global GDP (Gross Domestic Product).
-Developed in 5 regions of the world, the study highlights not only the current landscape of payment methods worldwide, but also addresses projections for the next four years
+The report is in its 9th edition and provides a mapping of 40 markets that represent 88% of the global Gross Domestic Product (GDP).
+Developed in 5 regions of the world, the study highlights not only the current landscape of payment methods worldwide but also addresses projections for the next four years.

 - Total of US$14 trillion